 Wordpress website showing fake reCaptcha

 When users clicked the verification checkbox, the page copied a malicious command into the clipboard and displayed step-by-step instructions to run it in Windows.
 That instruction sequence explicitly guided users to open the Run dialog, paste the clipboard contents, and execute the command.
-The clipboard payload would launch a headless browser command that fetched and executed a remote HTA file.

 wordpress fake reCaptcha asking to run malicious command